FSDS-07/FSDS-07/README.md

 2 Run it in any IDE

+3 Bonus : if you want to use it onw your own data just change the list in
+          in the start of the program with a list of your choice but make sure that it follows the same parameters that the table has you can ask Chat-GPT to make changes for you

 ## Why I Made This

 I built this project to get a better understanding of how databases work,